Larouex/IoTC-OPCUA-Server-Basic/README.md

 Here are the steps we will go through...

-  * Define and Configure Nodes and Variables for our OPC UA Server.
+  * Define and Configure Nodes and Variables for our OPC UA Server.[Goto section](#define-and-configure-nodes-and-variables-for-our-opc-ua-server)
-  * Create our Device Template for Import into Azure IoT Central.
+  * Create our Device Template for Import into Azure IoT Central.[Goto section]()
-  * Create our Application in Azure IoT Central.
+  * Create our Application in Azure IoT Central.[Goto section]()
-  * Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification.
+  * Create our Device Template for Azure IoT Central that defines our Telemetry using the DTDL Specification.[Goto section]()
-  * Create our Visualizations for Azure IoT Central that displays our Telemetry data.
+  * Create our Visualizations for Azure IoT Central that displays our Telemetry data.[Goto section]()
-  * OPTIONAL: Create Key Vault in Azure for Storing Connecting Secrets for Azure IoT Central
+  * OPTIONAL: Create Key Vault in Azure for Storing Connecting Secrets for Azure IoT Central[Goto section]()
-  * Run Our OPC UA Server and Browse the Data via the "UaExpert — A Full-Featured OPC UA Client".
+  * Run Our OPC UA Server and Browse the Data via the "UaExpert — A Full-Featured OPC UA Client".[Goto section]()
-  * Send Telemetry to Azure IoT Central and Visualize that Data.
+  * Send Telemetry to Azure IoT Central and Visualize that Data.[Goto section]()

 ## Define and Configure Nodes and Variables for our OPC UA Server.
 The defintion of our Nodes and Variables (<i>and Device Interfaces and Telemetry in Azure IoT Central</i>) is contained in the "config.json" file in the root of the project.